kdoore/CS2335-Gitbook/project-3/pickup.md

 You will need to change the PickupType enums, add new enums to match your game scenario.
 Below this code section is code for a PickUp with custom events, which can be used with a spawner.

 The PickUp gameObject should be a 2D sprite with the following details:
-	- Collider2D, with isTrigger selected
+	- Collider2D, with `isTrigger` selected
 	- Tag:  Collectible or Hazard
 	- PickUp script added to the gameObject
-	- Populate in the inspector
+	- Populate in the inspector: type, value
+	- Sorting Layer: Forground
+	- Layer: default is ok unless Physics behavior doesn't seem to be working.
+	- Rigidbody2D if the pickUp will fall or move
+	- Additional Collider if the

 ```java
 using UnityEngine;